FuelLabs/fuels-ts/apps/docs/src/guide/errors/error-codes.md

 ## `INVALID_TTL`
 When the TTL is less than or equal to zero.

-Ensure that the TTL is a number, and that the TTL is greater than zero.
+Ensure that the TTL is a number and that the TTL is greater than zero.

 ## `INVALID_WORD_LIST`
 When the word list length is not equal to 2048.